 The Origin of ‘Burst Your Bubble’

 Where does the saying ‘burst your bubble’ come from?
 Well, sorry to be the bearer of bad news, but the origin of this phrase is unknown.
-However, there is a theory for how it may have originated.
-We’ll get to that in a second, first, let’s talk about how old this expression is:
+However, there is a theory for how it might have originated.
+We’ll get to that in a second, but first, let’s talk about how old this expression is:

-From what I’ve seen, the earliest appearance of this phrase in print (with its figurative meaning) is at the end of the 1860s.
-For example, in the year 1869, it’s written in the Anglo American Times newspaper:
+The earliest appearance of this phrase in print (with its figurative meaning) is at the end of the 1860s.
+For example, in the year 1869, it is written in the Anglo American Times newspaper:

 “They actually strove to fasten on the President, and the very Treasury which had designedly burst their bubble, complicity with the design, and so openly, boldly, and circumstantially was this done, that some people were for a moment staggered by the attack on the Executive.”

 Where Did The Phrase ‘Burst Your Bubble’ Come From?

 Here is a theory on this idiom’s origin:

-Sooner or later, though, that big bubble you’re trying to keep afloat will crash into something.
-Be it the ground, a wall, or someone’s finger, that bubble’s gonna pop one way or another.
-And when it does, the fun is brought to an immediate end.
+Sooner or later, though, that big bubble they are trying to keep afloat will crash into something and pop.
+Be it the ground, a wall, or someone’s finger poking it, that bubble is gonna burst one way or another, and when it does, the fun is brought to an immediate end.
 “Aw, I had it floating for so long!”
-Some disappointment is felt.
+Disappointment is felt.

-This concept is thus applied to other situations where our happy moments are brought to an abrupt end.
-For example, imagine someone is really excited to see a new movie, but they learn that the tickets are sold out.
+Thus it seems this went on to be applied to other situations where a person’s happy moment is brought to an abrupt end.
+For example, someone might be really excited to see a new movie, but then they learn that all the tickets are sold out.
 Their excitement quickly turns to disappointment.
 “Aw, I really wanted to see it tonight.”
 It’s as if their bubble was burst.